Creating successful engagement and benefits strategies for Gen Z.

 Generation Z: A Profile

 Generation Z is the youth movement in the workplace.
-Born between 1997 and 2012, they currently make up the smallest employment group at 5 percent.
-However, at 61 million people strong, they will continue to enter the workforce and take the place of the retiring Baby Boomers.
+Born between 1997 and 2012, they currently make up a small employment group as many are still in school.
+However, as more graduate, they will continue to enter the workforce and take the place of the retiring Baby Boomers.
 They are also the most diverse generation to date, and could be the last American generation with a Caucasian majority.

 Of the four generations, Gen Z is the most technology savvy group.
 Compared to the Millennials, they are digital natives rather than digital pioneers.
 They have not known life without the internet or mobile devices.
 On average, Gen Z uses five screens daily – smartphone, tablet, laptop, desktop, and television – and more than half spend at least 10 hours a day on an electronic device.
 They are also keen social media consumers, using Facebook, Snapchat, Instagram, and Twitter.
 Though technology is second nature to this group, they also seek out personal, one-on-one relationships.

-Despite their youth, Gen Z witnessed two major socio-economic disruptions in the United States: the Great Recession and the Occupy Wall Street movement.
+Despite their youth, Gen Z witnessed two major socio-economic disruptions in the United States.
+Those were the Great Recession and the Occupy Wall Street movement.
 As such, they are defined by financial cautiousness, practicality, and pragmatism, and they are very mindful of the future.

-Members of Generation Z are also ambitious and competitive.
-Nearly two-thirds (64%) say career growth opportunities are top priority when looking for a job, and two in five want to own their own business someday.
+Members of Generation Z are also ambitious and hardworking.
+Many say career growth opportunities are top priority when looking for a job, and some aspire to own their own business someday.
 The do-it-yourself Gen Z desires work place autonomy and prefers independence to collaboration.
 This group is also focused on self-improvement, through various methods, including on-demand learning.

 Benefits Strategies for Gen Z